alphamikle/el/README.md

 - `--format` option tells the generator to auto-format the code after generation.
 Equals to `format_output: true` from the config
 - `--watch` option enables time-continuous code-generation that responds to changes in localization files (as well as the creation of new files), and to configuration changes in pubspec.yaml.
 Equals to `watch: true` from the config

-After that, the generated package will automatically be added as a dependency to your pubspec.yaml and the `flutter pub get` command will be executed.
+> After first run, the generated package will automatically be added as a dependency to your pubspec.yaml and the `flutter pub get` command will be executed.
 And you'll get something like this (with default settings):

 ```yaml
 dependencies: